ZorahScope/zorahs-quartz-garden/content/index.md

 ---
 title: Zorah's Digital Garden
+date: 2023-12-10
 ---

 # Welcome

-I'm Zorah.
-This is my little corner of the internet - I hope you enjoy your visit :3
+Hey there, I'm Zorah!
+Welcome to my cozy corner of the internet – excited to have you here! :3

-Currently, I'm invested in the world of [[Web Development]].
-Coming from a decade in Telecommunications and [[IT]].
-I often joke that my career progression is like climbing up the OSI model.
-Since I started from running Ethernet & Fiber, installing all kinds of network devices, to supporting server/network infrastructure and end-users as a technician in the [MSP](https://www.forbes.com/advisor/business/what-is-managed-service-provider/) industry.
-I'm also interested in [[Entreprenuership]] and using that as a vehicle to become a more practical and effective developer.
+I'm currently knee-deep in the world of [[Web Development]], and it's been quite a journey.
+Picture this: a decade in Telecommunications and [[IT]], I like to joke that my career path is a bit like climbing up the OSI model.
+I began by running Ethernet & Fiber, installing all sorts of network devices, and eventually found myself supporting server/network infrastructure and end-users as a techie in the MSP industry.

-Now I'm building my own software after years of installing or troubleshooting them for others.
-This is not a blog, but a digital garden that's just getting started after learning about this concept from [Maggie Appleton](https://maggieappleton.com/) several years ago.
-Excited to build and share my experiences in public with anyone who's interested.
+But guess what?
+I've got my eyes on more than just tech. [[Entrepreneurship]] is my other passion, and I'm using it as a vehicle to become a hands-on and effective developer.
+Now, after spending years installing and troubleshooting software for others, I'm on a new adventure – building it myself and participating in open source.

+This isn't your typical blog; think of it as a [digital garden](https://maggieappleton.com/garden-history) that's just starting to bloom.
+I stumbled upon this concept a few years back from [Maggie Appleton](https://maggieappleton.com/), and I'm stoked to cultivate and share my experiences in public.
+Whether you're a fellow developer, tech enthusiast, or just curious about the journey – stick around, and let's explore this together! 🌱